maximbilan/Language-Manager-iOS/README.md

 How to change localization internally in your iOS application
 ============

-Unfortunately, there’s no official way provided by Apple for this purpose.
+Unfortunately, there’s no official way provided by <i>Apple</i> for this purpose.
 Let’s look at two methods for solve this problem.

 ## Method #1